-Whitestone is a contributing editor at GFT Press, and her works have appeared in The Portland Review, Word Riot, Literary Traveler, SLAB, Rock and Sling, and elsewhere.
-Whitestone’s current project is a fictional autobiography titled Counting.
-To learn more about Whitestone’s inner and outer adventures, visit sarawhitestone.com and follow her on Twitter @sarawhitestone.
+Her works have appeared in The Portland Review, Word Riot, Literary Traveler, SLAB, Rock and Sling, and elsewhere.
+Whitestone’s current longform project is a novel titled Counting.
+To learn more about her inner and outer adventures, visit sarawhitestone.com and follow her on Twitter and Instagram @sarawhitestone.

 A common theme of artists is the interplay between light and shadow—darkness enhancing color, silhouette forming contrast.
 But for Sara Whitestone, even the brightest shades are, well, shade—something that blocks the light.
 So, even the beauty that is her focus reminds her that, while contrast and silhouette are all part of now, and while dark and color are all that is within her current view, the pain and joy they represent are simply shadows of the light to come.